amonkarsidhant/Aftermath/docs/deployment.md

 ## Kubernetes

 A minimal deployment can be achieved by containerizing the services and applying Kubernetes manifests.
-Below is an example for the backend:
+Create a `Secret` containing the JWT value and reference it from the backend deployment:

 ```yaml
 apiVersion: apps/v1